CiiDub/cursor_tricks/Readme.md

  “If this key-command does this work in this context it should do that in another.“

 This is the kind of work I want this package to do.
-Little friction reducers that don’t take you out of what your doing, and are harmonious with the BBedit defaults.
+Little friction reducers that don’t don’t fight with the BBedit default commands and settings.

 It’s my throw rug for my text editor.
 I think it really brings the room together.